 Kopuatai Peat Dome

 Wetlands develop from swamps to bogs over thousands of years.
 First, high nutrient species such as raupo, harakeke (flax) and sedges colonise poorly drained depressions in river terraces or basins.
-These plants are replaced by those that need fewer nutrients such as manuka and tangle fern.
+Those that need fewer nutrients such as manuka and tangle fern then replace these plants.